-3.2.1 MANAGEMENT IMPORTANCE
+3.2.1 MANAGEMENT CATEGORY IMPORTANCE

-The Sagebrush Ecosystem Program's Management Categories map is used to determine management importance (Figure 5).
-The map delineates four habitat management categories based on the intersection of modelled habitat suitability and sage-grouse space use: Core, Priority, General and non-habitat.
+The Sagebrush Ecosystem Program's Management Categories map is used to determine management category importance (Figure 5).
+The map delineates three habitat management categories based on the intersection of modelled habitat suitability and sage-grouse space use: Priority Habitat Management Area (PHMA), General Habitat Management Area (GHMA), and Other Habitat Management Area (OHMA).

-- Core Management Area: Areas of high estimated space use in suitable sage-grouse habitat in the State of Nevada.
-These areas represent the strongholds (or "the best of the best") for sage-grouse populations in the State and support the highest density of breeding populations. - Priority Management Area: Areas that are determined to be highly suitable habitat for sage-grouse in areas of estimated low space use and areas of non-habitat which overlap with areas of estimated high space use. - General Management Area: Areas determined to be moderately suitable habitat for sage-grouse in areas of estimated low space use. - Non-habitat Management Area: Areas within the Sage-Grouse Management Area determined to be unsuitable for sage-grouse
+- Priority Habitat Management Area: Areas of high estimated space use in suitable sage-grouse habitat in the State of Nevada.
+These areas represent the strongholds (or "the best of the best") for sage-grouse populations in the State and support the highest density of breeding populations3. - General Habitat Management Area: Areas that are determined to be highly suitable habitat for sage-grouse in areas of estimated low space use and areas of non-habitat which overlap with areas of estimated high space use. - Other Habitat Management Area: Areas determined to be moderately suitable habitat for sagegrouse in areas of estimated low space use.

-Predictions of sage-grouse occurrence based on space use models and indices in combination with habitat suitability models and indices (e.g., Doherty et al., 2010a; Coates et al., 2013) provide valuable information regarding the relative importance of areas to sage-grouse (Coates et al. 2014).
-This information can be used to prioritize areas for different management scenarios and aid decision making processes across the landscape (Coates et al. 2014).
+Predictions of sage-grouse occurrence based on space use models and indices in combination with habitat suitability models and indices (e.g., Doherty et al., 2010a; Coates et al., 2013) provide valuable information regarding the relative importance of areas to sage-grouse (Coates et al. 2014a, 2016).
+This information can be used to prioritize areas for different management scenarios and aid decision making processes across the landscape (Coates et al. 2014a, 2016).
 This information is used by the Credit System to inform the Credit System mitigation ratio applied to each map unit, see the Credit System Manual for more information.